Nondesigned/TDDD82HealthcareJava/README.md

 #Java server for call functionality
+Repo for the java server that is used for the call functionality.
+In the following sections you will find the documentation based on the JavaDoc.

 ###ControlPacket
 Contains the TCP-based protocol.
 Has getters and setters for each field.
 Documentation given below.